DiegoVilla03/Artificial-intelligence/README.md

 2. **Projects:** Exciting projects to apply your AI knowledge in practical scenarios, ranging from basic to advanced topics.
 3. **Code Samples:** Sample code snippets and scripts to assist you in understanding the implementation of AI algorithms.

+## How to Contribute
+Whether you are a beginner exploring the basics of Artificial Intelligence or an advanced student delving into cutting-edge research, this repository aims to support your learning journey.
+Feel free to:

+- Explore the contents
+- Contribute your own projects and ideas
+- Engage with fellow students
+- Provide feedback and suggestions